- Legal Writing and Research

 - Animal Law

 A member of the Connecticut and New York Bars and the Animal Legal Defense Fund, Professor Rubin’s main areas of legal and scholarly interest include: practical skills instruction, with a focus on business transactional lawyering; writing and research instruction; academic support; and animal law, a subject about which she organized in partnership with the Connecticut Bar Association a recent on-campus symposium entitled, “Animal Cruelty: Legal Challenges and Potential Solutions.”
-During the summer of 2013, Rubin traveled to Bilgi University in Istanbul, where she taught United States law and legal writing for the Open Society Foundation.
+During the summers of 2013 and 2014, Rubin traveled to Bilgi University in Istanbul, where she taught United States law and legal writing for the Open Society Foundation.
 She is a graduate of Cornell University and Cornell Law School.